barentsen/tech-progress-data/data/fastest-supercomputer/README.md

 Description
 -----------
-`fastest-supercomputer.txt` details the name, year, and peak speed (in FLOPS) of supercomputers which appeared at the top of the "Top500" list since 1993.
+`fastest-supercomputer.csv` details the name, year, and peak speed (in FLOPS) of supercomputers which appeared at the top of the "Top500" list since 1993.

 Source
 ------